grpc/proposal/A72-open-telemetry-tracing.md

 ### Migrate to OpenTelemetry: Cross-process Networking Concerns
-When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus.
+When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, spanContext can not directly propagate due to different header name and wire format.
 To tackle this, gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
 This will allow gRPC to keep using `grpc-trace-bin` header for context propagation and also support other propagators.
 When using `grpc-trace-bin` the OpenCensus spanContext and OpenTelemetry spanContext are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry server and vice versa.
 It is encouraged to use `GrpcTraceBinPropagator` for the migration.